sheepdotcom/uBot/about.md

 A simple bot to record and replay macros, but also comes with many advanced features (coming soon were still in beta)

-Current Status: Working very accurately
+Current Status: Working very accurately EXCEPT FOR PLATFORMERS

 TASing platformers is annoying currently because you cant buffer inputs in the pause menu yet.
 Also buffering inputs before loading a checkpoint doesnt work yet.